mrbillm63/Cyber-Security-Week-14-HW/README.md

 username=Barbara&password=password
 ```

 17. What is the request method?
+-      POST

 18. Which header expresses the client's preference for an encrypted response?
+-      Upgrade-Insecure-Requests: 1

 19. Does the request have a user session associated with it?
+-      No the Session is not restablished yet

 20. What kind of data is being sent from this request body?
+-      Login credentials

 **HTTP Response**